Sher110106/Course/User_Manual.md

 2. **Upload Process:**
    - Click "Choose PDF File" to select your transcript
-   - The system will automatically extract text using OCR (Optical Character Recognition)
+   - The system will automatically extract text using PDF.js-based text extraction (with optional OCR in the future)
    - Processing includes:
      - Text extraction from PDF pages
      - Course identification and parsing